alitokur/alitokur.github.io/content/inline-functions.md

 Can you see that?
 Cost is same(as expected).
 But the threshold changed.
 Holy Bjorn!
-This is how inline can affect the optimixer.
+This is how inline can affect the optimizer.
 Clang gives us a subtle but real advantage here.
 The all arguments claim that "inline has no effect on compilers" is just wrong.
-We can cleary say that it reacts to compiler optimizations, even if slightly.
+We can clearly say that it reacts to compiler optimizations, even if slightly.